JerryLinLinLin/Huorong-ATP-Rules/CONTRIBUTING.md

 - Under `rules/` there is a subfolder `Template`, use this as a template to add new rule groups.

-- Use this [Json Schema](https://github.com/JerryLinLinLin/Huorong-HIPS-Rule-Schema) to ensure that rule files are properly formatted
+- Use this [JSON Schema](https://github.com/JerryLinLinLin/Huorong-HIPS-Rule-Schema) to ensure that rule files are properly formatted

 - The rule group naming scheme is `Threat Category.
 Behavior description/virus family`.
 The current threat categories can be classified as